Using Venafi VSatellites and Discovery Services to discover certificates on your internal networks¶

-Venafi Cloud enables multiple user roles, including PKI Administrators and System Administrators, to install VSatellite and pair them with your Venafi Cloud account.
+Venafi as a Service enables multiple user roles, including PKI Administrators and System Administrators, to install VSatellite and pair them with your Venafi as a Service account.
 This is by design since using VSatellites enables users assigned varying roles the ability to discover and manage certificates found behind your firewall.

 Let's get started¶